 Simply put, health is the sum of many physiological parameters that are kept in balance.
 A related term is homeostasis.
-In every environment the organism has factors that deviate from the balance.
+There are factors in the environment that deviate it from the balance.
 The sum of these factors is called stress in the broad sense of the word, just the burden.
-This burden, the body within its adaptive range resists - adapts itself to it.
-If the burden exceeds the body's adaptation range, there is a long-term significant deviation from physiological balance - disease or death.
+This burden the organism within its adaptive range resists - adapts itself to it.
+If the burden exceeds the body's adaptation range, there is a long-standing significant deviation from physiological balance - disease or death.

 Note: From the point of view of theoretical medicine , this definition of health is too simplified, but it is sufficient here.